-You can also start a private browsing session for any link simply by right clicking the link you want to visit and choosing Open Link in New Private Window from the menu.
+You can also start a private browsing session for any link simply by right-clicking the link you want to visit and choose Open Link in New Private Window from the menu.

-- Locate Firefox icon in Start Menu or on your Taskbar and right click it.
+- Locate the Firefox icon in Start Menu or on your Taskbar and right-click it.

 - Choose New private window from the menu.